Eight AI model families. Wildly different strengths. The wrong pick costs you time, money, or both.

 ChatGPT and OpenAI Models: The Market Leader

-GPT-5.4 is OpenAI's current flagship.
-GPT-4o remains the best value for speed-sensitive production workloads.
+GPT-5.5 is OpenAI's current flagship.
+GPT-5.4 nano remains the best value for speed-sensitive production workloads.

-For reasoning-heavy tasks, OpenAI's o3 model dominates.
-According to OpenAI's release notes, o3-pro delivers the most reliable responses.
+For the hardest reasoning, GPT-5.5 Pro is OpenAI's highest-compute, most reliable variant.
 See our ChatGPT vs Claude comparison for a detailed head-to-head breakdown.

-Free tier: ChatGPT free now includes GPT-5.3 access with rate limits.
-ChatGPT Go at $8/month adds GPT-5.2 Instant and image generation.
-Plus remains at $20/month with higher limits.
-Pro at $200/month unlocks o3-pro and maximum capacity.
+Free tier: ChatGPT free defaults to GPT-5.3 with rate limits.
+ChatGPT Go at $8/month adds unlimited GPT-5.3 Instant and image creation.
+Plus remains $20/month and now includes GPT-5.5 and GPT-5.5 Thinking.
+Pro now comes in two tiers ($100 and $200/month), both unlocking GPT-5.5 Pro and maximum capacity.

 Tip

-Use GPT-4o for high-volume, low-latency tasks like classification and summarization.
-Switch to o3 for anything requiring more than three logical reasoning steps.
+Use GPT-5.4 nano for high-volume, low-latency tasks like classification and summarization.
+For deeper reasoning, raise GPT-5.5's reasoning effort to high or xhigh, or step up to GPT-5.5 Pro.
 Build optimized prompts with our ChatGPT prompt generator.

 Best Prompting Strategies for ChatGPT